Knowledge base software content editor from Helpjuice

 Bloomfire’s software helps teams evolve their knowledge management system to the point of knowledge engagement.

-In other words, it’s less about creating and storing knowledge for posterity or for “whenever it’s needed”, and more about doing so for truly practical purposes.
-As remote work becomes more prevalent, and teams become more decentralized, Bloomfire aims to maintain organizational alignment through knowledge-focused initiatives.
+In other words, it’s less about creating and storing knowledge for “whenever it’s needed” and more about doing so for truly practical purposes.
+As remote work becomes more common and teams become more decentralized, Bloomfire aims to maintain organizational alignment through knowledge-focused initiatives.

 Bloomfire's knowledge base software uses automated reminders and responders to create feedback loops for knowledge creators and managers.
 More than just prompting and incentivizing employees to add to your collective knowledge, this also ensures they understand the true impact their efforts have on your team’s productivity over time.